Kevin-McGonigle/comet/docs/features/features.md

 CC = E - N + 2C

 Where:
-* CC = Cyclomatic complexity.
 * E = Number of edges in the control flow graph.
 * N = Number of nodes in the control flow graph.
-* P = Number of connected components.
+* C = Number of connected components.

 ##### Priority